NLCaceres/Android-Infection-Prevention/README.md

     - Espresso
     - Mockito
     - Robolectric
-- Dropped MVC for MVVM approach, splitting Views & ViewModels
-- Updated RecyclerView Diff'ing for all Adapters
-- Sort/Filter Options + Search Bar working with Report List
-- Drop Toasts for Snackbars
 - Improved accessibility
+  - Sufficient contrast, text size, touch target size, and use of content descriptions
+  - Improved use of modern native elements for more intuitive User Experience
 - Complete Kotlin Conversion
-- Reduced magic string usage
-    - Relevant to i18n and future l10n

 ### Future Changes
 - Jetpack Compose for future views
   - Add data charts
   - Employee Profile
-    - As well as progressively update current views
+  - Progressively update current views
     - Homepage (List of potential health precautions to create new report on)
       - Create Report Screen
         - Update spinner UX where each acts as a button navigating to a page listing selectable options
           - I.e. Employee spinner takes user to list view that populates with Employee data BUT tapping the Location spinner will populate list with location data
     - Report List Screen
-            - Sort and Filter Options List
     - Settings
 - Incorporate MaterialUI 3
 - Take advantage of AppManifest merging to set usesCleartext to false in release
 - Cache data via Room Database (SQLCipher to maintain an encrypted version?)
 - Split ReportList, Sort/Filter Options, and Selected Filters into their own reusable child fragments